England, Hampshire. 28 April 2021. Highclere Castle, home to the Earl of Carnarvon and setting of the popular tv series "Downton Abbey".

 Advertising

-The best things to do in Reading traverse the centuries, from old abbeys and castles to new creations and innovative cuisines.
-Not forgetting the taverns too, obvs.
-This university town doesn't get the attention that its bigger neighbours are afforded, but this gem of a town has plenty to offer.
+The best things to do in Reading traverse the centuries, from old abbeys and castles to iconic artwork and innovative cuisines – not forgetting the taverns too, obvs.
+This university town doesn't get the attention that its bigger neighbours are afforded, but it’s a lesser-discovered gem with plenty to discover.

-Berkshire’s biggest town is a celebration of stately homes, shire horses, street art and spa days, with a little Home Counties character thrown in for good measure.
-Whether you're here for a day, a weekend or a few days, you'll never get bored here.
+Berkshire’s biggest town is famous for its mish-mash of stately homes, shire horses, street art and spa days, with a little Home Counties character thrown in for good measure.
+Whether you're here for a day, a weekend or a few days, there’s plenty going on that make it worth visiting – here are the best things to do in Reading.

 RECOMMENDED: